Saturday, September 30, 2023

 Guantánamo Bay

-In addition, in ongoing plea bargaining between the prosecutors and lawyers defending the five men, the Biden administration has rejected a set of proposed conditions for the plea deal made by the men, which would include medical care for physical and mental trauma afflicted during their time in CIA custody and no solitary confinement.
+Ahead of the hearings resuming, in ongoing plea bargaining between the prosecutors and lawyers for the defendants, the Biden administration rejected a set of proposed conditions for the plea deal made by the men, which would include medical care for physical and mental trauma afflicted during their time in CIA custody and no solitary confinement.
 In March 2022, prosecutors offered a deal to avoid the death penalty in the case if the defendants pleaded guilty to their alleged roles in the attacks.
-However, Biden’s decision to reject these condition could make such a deal harder to reach.
+However, Biden’s decision to reject these conditions could make such a deal harder to reach.
 The US administration has generally not engaged with the plea bargain proposed, leaving the matter to prosecutors and the defence to decide on.
 Some families of the deceased would like to see a trial for the five accused men rather than a plea bargain.

 https://www.nytimes.com/2023/09/06/us/sept-11-trial-plea-biden-guantanamo.html